Posted - September 19, 2011 | Updated : August 27, 2015

 He is old now, this erstwhile defender of Opal City and inventor of both the Cosmic Rod and Gravity Rod - the classic weapons of Starman.
 Not to worry, Ted has two sons David and Jack.
 David, in particular is keen on continuing the family tradition, so he dons the costume and takes up the rod, and just like that, Starman is young again and Opal City has its defender back.

 Other people though, have other plans.
-Starman's arch-enemy the Mist is out to settle an old score.
+Starman's arch-enemy, the Mist, is out to settle an old score.
 Does he dream up an elaborate trap?
 Invent a fearsome new weapon?
 Summon a new villain into town?
 Nope.
 He orders his son to shoot David Knight while he flies around in costume.
 Just like that, the newest Starman is dead.
-But the mist is just beginning, he starts a city- wide crime spree and vows perdition on Ted and his remaining son, Jack.
-It is in this ghastly state of affairs that we come upon the events of the first issue
+But the Mist is just beginning, he starts a city- wide crime spree and vows perdition on Ted and his remaining son, Jack.
+It is in this ghastly state of affairs that the story begins.

-As the first issue opens we are introduced to the Flash rogue, the Shade.
+We are soon introduced to the Flash rogue, the Shade.

 The Shade is immortal, can tap into a dark dimension and form its shadow substance into nightmarish creations.
 He is also a resident of Opal City and apparently very concerned at the crime spree instigated by the Mist.
 As this panel shows, the Shade, also known as Richard Swift, is very wealthy and cultured and thinks pens are for dorks.